WordPress/openverse-frontend/TESTING_GUIDELINES.md

 ### Server vs client side render

 The Openverse frontend is a Nuxt SSR application.
 This means the initial Vue page rendering when you make a request is processed by a server and then delivered to you to be "hydrated" with the current state of the page.
-The implcation of this is that there are two ways for _every single page_ to be rendered and we should test with that in mind.
+The implication of this is that there are two ways for _every single page_ to be rendered and we should test with that in mind.
 Please make sure that you are testing client side navigation as well as SSR.
 To test SSR for a page, simply reload the page: it will be rendered in SSR and then delivered to your browser.
 To test client side rendering for a page, navigate to that page from another page without reloading the page in between.
 For example, to test the search route client side, you can execute a search from the homepage and it will redirect you client-side to the search page.

 ## Conclusion